dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 irrational, non-deterministic behavior to make assessments of Bob's network.
 You must perturbate with injected noise to see how the adversaries conceptions of hyperplane surfaces will respond.
-This is true for artificial neural networks, but also game-theoretical inferences about inter-agent dynamics generally.
+This is true for artificial neural networks, but also for game-theoretical inferences about inter-agent dynamics generally.

 In doxastic games, to gain the upper hand, you have to be able to